mayankpatil07/SACHIN-VS-VIRAT/README.md

 Team Contribution: Contribution of the player's runs to the team's total score compared to their peers.

 # Methodology
-Data Collection: We gathered historical cricket data for Sachin Tendulkar, Virat Kohli, and other top players from their time periods.
+Data Collection: We gathered historical cricket data for Sachin Tendulkar (1994 to 2004), Virat Kohli (2009 to 2019), and other top players from these time periods.

 Parameter Calculation: We calculated important performance stats such as Runs per innings, Strike Rate, Centuries, Half-Centuries, Team contribution for Sachin, Virat, and their peers.